measwel/darkroom/README.md

   "voice_id": "HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Speech\\Voices\\Tokens\\TTS_MS_EN-GB_HAZEL_11.0", <-- Registry key of the voice to use.
   "papers": [ <-- Add the names of your papers to this list.
 For exposure values, use an empty string.
 Example: "new_paper" : "",
     {
-      "foma low": "744.0 lumen for 5.0 seconds", <-- Example exposure values.
+      "foma 18 cm"": "6.0 lumen for 12.0 seconds", <-- Example exposure values.
 These are set when you make a teststrip for chosen paper and double click on the best teststrip.
-      "foma high": "355.0 lumen for 13.3 seconds"
+      "foma 24 cm"": "6.0 lumen for 17.3 seconds" <-- Add your own papers to this list.
+Specify the length of the longest paper edge and leave the exposure values empty.
     }
   ],
   "teststrip": {
     "save_screenshot": true, <-- Should a screenshot be saved to the program directory, when you double click on the best teststrip?
     "strips": 11, <-- Number of strips on the test photo.
 Choose an odd number.
-    "base_time": 15, <-- The exposure time in seconds of the teststrip that will be in the middle.
+    "base_time": 15, <-- The exposure time in seconds that will be in the middle of the teststrip for an untested paper.
+If you already made a teststrip for a given paper and set the best basic exposure time for it, it will be used instead of this value.
     "time_increment": 3, <-- Number of seconds of difference between two consecutive teststrips.
 Applies to (T) Teststrip mode.
     "f_stop_increment": "1/3" <-- F-Stop difference between two consecutive teststrips.
 Applies to (F) Teststrip mode.
   }